-1.3 Why choose Cambridge International AS and A Level Chinese?
+1.3 Why choose Cambridge International AS and A Level Arabic, Hindi, Tamil, Urdu?

-Cambridge International AS and A Level syllabuses in languages other than English are accepted by universities and employers as proof of linguistic ability and understanding.
+Cambridge International AS and A Levels in languages other than English are accepted by universities and employers as proof of linguistic ability and understanding.
 Successful language students gain lifelong skills, including:

-- the ability to communicate confidently and clearly in the target language - a sound understanding of the nature of language and language study, and of the skills and abilities required for further study, work and leisure - insight into the culture and contemporary society of countries where the language is spoken - better integration into communities where the language is spoken - a positive attitude towards language learning, towards the speakers of other languages, and towards other cultures and societies - · skills which can be used in other areas of learning, such as analysis and memory skills.
+- the ability to communicate confidently and clearly in the target language; - a sound understanding of the nature of language and language study, and of the skills and abilities required for further study and leisure; - insight into the culture and contemporary society of countries where the language is spoken; - better integration into communities where the language is spoken; - positive attitudes towards language learning, towards the speakers of other languages, and towards other cultures and societies; - skills which can be used in other areas of learning, such as analysis and memory skills.